oroinc/documentation/book/crud.rst

 But how does the UI bundle know which properties should be displayed in which order?
 The answer to this is the ``gridName`` variable (set to ``vehicles-grid`` above).
-This variable refers to the name of a datagrid that will be looked up from a file called ``datagrid.yml`` in the bundle's ``Resources/config`` directory:
+This variable refers to the name of a datagrid that will be looked up from a file called ``datagrids.yml`` in the bundle's ``Resources/config/oro`` directory:

 .. code-block:: yaml
     :linenos:

-    # src/InventoryBundle/Resources/config/datagrid.yml
+    # src/InventoryBundle/Resources/config/oro/datagrids.yml
-    datagrid:
+    datagrids:
         vehicles-grid:
             source:
                 acl_resource: inventory.vehicle_view